 Introducing this option would require that a registrant agree to such an appeal mechanism up front, in the form of a new provision in the domain name registration agreement – this would necessitate a consensus policy decision which would obligate all ICANN-accredited registrars to amend their registration agreements accordingly.

-A critical question in this reqard is whether the provision of a de novo review in the form or an arbitral or other third party non-judicial mechanism is similar or equivalent in terms of access, fairness and the scope of relief it would offer a registrant compared to seeking relief via the courts.
+A critical question in this regard is whether the provision of a de novo review in the form or an arbitral or other third party non-judicial mechanism is similar or equivalent in terms of access, fairness and the scope of relief it would offer a registrant compared to seeking relief via the courts.

 Nevertheless, the UNCITRAL Rules and the use of arbitration as a means to resolve commercial disputes are well-established.